maffinyep/seranade-docs/model/readme.md

 ```

 Where `Patient`, `Installation` and `Stream` are basically encrypted lookup tables, `PatientDetail` and `PatientGeneral` are also encrypted, and `SensitiveData` is stored to the existing InfluxDB.

-In an implemetation overview, it's not need to specify the capabilities for all lookup operation, anyone who already can decrypt a lookup table is authorized a priori to perform any combination of lookup operation inside the same lookup table.